sysprog21/shecc/README.md

 ## Bootstrapping

 The steps to validate `shecc` bootstrapping:
-1. `stage1`: `shecc` source code is initially compiled using an ordinary compiler which generates a native executable.
+1. `stage0`: `shecc` source code is initially compiled using an ordinary compiler which generates a native executable.
 The generated compiler can be used as a cross-compiler.
-2. `stage2`: The built binary reads its own source code as input and generates an ARMv7-A  binary.
+2. `stage1`: The built binary reads its own source code as input and generates an ARMv7-A  binary.
-3. `stage3`: The generated ARMv7-A binary is invoked (via QEMU or running on Arm devices) with its own source code as input and generates another ARMv7-A binary.
+3. `stage2`: The generated ARMv7-A binary is invoked (via QEMU or running on Arm devices) with its own source code as input and generates another ARMv7-A binary.
-4. `bootstrap`: Build the `stage2` and `stage3` compilers, and verify that they are byte-wise identical.
+4. `bootstrap`: Build the `stage1` and `stage2` compilers, and verify that they are byte-wise identical.
 If so, `shecc` can compile its own source code and produce new versions of that same program.